tailrecursion/hlisp-starter/README.md

 express the program functionally, and to minimize the complexity associated with shared state and mutable data.

-## Composition
+## Perceived Problems

-The principal issue facing front-end programmers today is that there is no unified means of composition.
-Snippets of HTML strings, template engines, server side rendering of HTML, JavaScript selector-based "find and replace" libraries and the like do not provide this.

-I have started many projects with a clear view of the desired dynamic behaviors and DOM structure, thinking to myself "ah, now I will leverage my experience and this time I will do everything right, and my code will not balloon into a rigid morass".
+I've started many projects with a clear view of the desired dynamic behaviors and DOM structure, thinking to myself, "Ah, now I will leverage my experience and this time I will do everything right.
+I will build a beautiful palace of pure and clean code, and this time it won't balloon into a rigid morass of imperative boilerplate."
 I begin work, and things seem to go well.
-But little by little I always seem to find myself rewriting JavaScript code due to seemingly trivial issues such as differences in the DOM structure between components.
-Every time this happens I ruminate on my predicament, refactor, and continue---ultimately unsatisfied with the results.
+But little by little I always seem to find myself rewriting JavaScript code due to seemingly trivial issues, such as differences in the DOM structure between components.
+Every time this happens I ruminate on my predicament, refactor, and continue&mdash;ultimately unsatisfied with the results.
 In a large project there is always a tipping point that is reached where I lose control of the code, and must abandon my pure clean code for pragmatic git-r-dun compromises.

 Why does this happen?
 Here are some possible causes: